Things I find interesting

 Just received a phone call.

-Customer: Hi, this is Mrs. Smith and I would like to cancel our 2:00 appointment for tomorrow.
+Customer: Hi, this is Mrs. Smith and I would like to cancel our 2:00 appointment

 Me: Oh.
 Ok.
 Did you forget about a dentist appointment or something?